Popping Pills, Ending Lives

 RU-486, a synthetic steroid also known as mifepristone, was developed in 1982.
 The RU-486 abortion regimine involves combining mifepristone with another drug, misoprostol (a prostaglandin).
 When combined, the drugs are about 95 percent effective in destroying an unborn child.(1)

 The Population Council holds the rights to mifepristone in the United States.
 It asserts that if this drug is taken within 49 days since the beginning of a woman’s last menstrual cycle, the embryo would only be one-fifth of an inch, “about the size of an aspirin tablet.”
-The Population Council fails to mention that the embryo’s heart has begun to beat after 18 days; the brain, spinal cord and nervous system are established at 21 days; brain waves are detectable at 40 days; and by 7 weeks gestation the embryo can move on her own.
+The Population Council fails to mention that the embryo’s heart has begun to beat at 35 days of pregnancy (21 days after fertilization); the brain, spinal cord and nervous system are established at 42 days; and by day 49 tiny nostrils are visible and the baby’s hands and feet are beginning to take shape.

 When a woman is pregnant her body secretes a natural hormone which prepares the lining of the uterus for a human embryo.
 Mifepristone blocks this action.
 The uterus lining softens and breaks down until the embryo is expelled from the body.
 Sounds simple?
 Sounds easy?
 Sounds like a lot of information is missing.
 The Population Council, other pro-abortion groups, and some media reports make the pill sound like a magic “cure” for any problem pregnancy.
 Just pop these pills as soon as you find out you’re pregnant or up to week seven of your pregnancy and your life can get back to normal.
 Not true—chemical abortions are complicated.